Asheesh18-codes/Wanderlust/readme.md

 - Leave reviews on listings
 - Flash messages for user feedback
 - Responsive UI with Bootstrap and custom CSS
+- RESTful routing for listings and reviews
+- Modular code structure for scalability
+- Database seeding for demo/testing

 ## Folder Structure